rolandtoth/TemplateLatteReplace/README.md

 The best place for filters is "/site/ready.php", or another file that ProcessWire always loads.

-### Built-in filters and macros (from v2.4)
+### Additional filters and macros (from v2.4)

-There are a few custom (convenience) filters and macros to use in view files.
+There are a few additional (convenience) filters and macros to use in view files.

 #### Additional macros